 Effective detection techniques are crucial in safeguarding systems from potential cybersecurity threats.
 Here are some of the key techniques:

 Regular Penetration Testing: This is an authorized simulated attack on a system, conducted to evaluate the security of the system.
-The pen test identifies weaknesses (also referred to as vulnerabilities) that could be exploited by attackers.
+Pen tests identify weaknesses (also referred to as vulnerabilities) that could be exploited by attackers.

 Intrusion Detection Systems (IDS): IDS, provided in managed security services, are designed to detect unusual activity or violations of policy.
 They work by monitoring system and network traffic, providing alerts when suspicious activity is detected.